• Skip to primary navigation

 I normally slice them, wrap them in aluminum foil, place them in a Ziplock bag, and goes in the freezer for weeks (sometimes months).

-How do I reheat these?
+How do I reheat these beetroot brownies?

 You can either reheat them via the microwave or the oven.